beaurancourt/blog/markdown/rewriting-isfjall.md

   nightmares of a shape-shifting demon with huge pincers, locked in a divine prison, raging against its confines.
-+ Investigations into Logiheimli reveal that the fortress was originally a waypoint on the pilgrimage to the Hall of Judgement, but was cursed on March 8th, 528 FN, by a cult named Skuggaborinn, reanimating all the dead interred there.
++ Investigations into Logiheimli reveal that the fortress was originally a waypoint on the pilgrimage to the Hall of Judgment, but was cursed on March 8th, 528 FN, by a cult named Skuggaborinn, reanimating all the dead interred there.
 It's been abandoned since.
 Nothing about it being cleansed, nothing about the dead *roaming*.